akshayayadav/genefamily-sets-comparison-tool/README.md

 * \<n1\>.hmmtblout and \<n2\>.hmmtblout contain the respective hmmscan results
 * \<n1\>.hmm.\* and \<n1\>.hmm.\* are the respective hmm database index files

-All the 3 input files must be present in the same working directory